Dave Phalen, Sheriff

 The Fairfield County Sheriff's Office has collect telephones in all housing units within the detention facilities.
 The following information is being provided due to the number of questions concerning what to do when you have a problem receiving phone calls from inmates.

-Prisoners may receive letters and photographs (NO Polaroid's) as long as the photographs are not sexually explicit or contain nudity.
+Prisoners may receive letters but NO photographs are allowed.
 To write to a prisoner use the following address: (prisoner’s name), Fairfield County Jail, 345 Lincoln Ave., Lancaster, Ohio 43130.

 For persons ordered by the court to report to jail to serve a sentence, the following information is being provided so that you will understand where to report and what you need to bring and not bring.